 Slipping away to the spa…

-Paddle boarding, croquet, and juicing aside, no mom should miss her chance to slip off to the Travaasa Hana Spa during her stay (it offers plenty for dads, too, but priority in our family goes to the one who conquers the hairpin curves of the Road to Hana).
-If you have ever wanted to try Hawaiian Lomilomi massage with its broad, deep strokes, rest assured this is an excellent place to do it (having tried any number of massage therapy techniques, this is now a favorite!).
+Paddle boarding, croquet, and juicing aside, no mom should miss her chance to slip off to the spa at Travaasa Hana during her stay.
+It offers plenty for dads, too, but priority in our family goes to the one who conquers the hairpin curves of the Road to Hana.

-Before booking your reservation at Travaasa Hana, make sure you understand what will be included in your stay–and what won’t be.
+Before booking your reservation at Travaasa Hana, make sure you understand what will be included in your stay.

-Accommodations for families begin with the most modestly priced Garden View Suites (starting at $350/night), which sleep up to 4 in beds or 5 with a complimentary rollaway bed or Pack ‘n Play, and include a mini refrigerator, coffeemaker, and electric kettle (no microwave).
+Accommodations for families begin with the most modestly priced Garden View Suites (starting at $350/night).
+These sleep up to 4 in beds or 5 with a complimentary rollaway bed or Pack ‘n Play, and include a mini refrigerator, coffeemaker, and electric kettle (no microwave).

-The Waikoloa Family Suites, which sleep from 6 to 8 in beds, include a full gourmet kitchen and living room area that’s ideal for big family gatherings or small family reunions (from $725/night).
+The Waikoloa Family Suites sleep from 6 to 8 in beds.
+Plus, they include a full gourmet kitchen and living room area that’s ideal for big family gatherings or small family reunions (from $725/night).